CMGG entry for "IO" (This article is part of the Learner's Maya Glyph Guide.)

 o Ix K’uh means “goddess” because K’uh means “god” (literally “Female God”) – do not confuse this with the semantically related female title K’uhul Ixik (“Divine Lady”).

-o The “IO” is always associated with IX K’UH, but the converse is not the case – IX K’UH occurs in other contexts without the “IO”.
+o The “IO” is often associated with IX K’UH, but the converse is not the case – IX K’UH occurs in other contexts without the “IO”.